 ACCJC: THREATENING AND INTIMIDATING

 San Mateo CCD Chancellor Ron Galatolo is openly critical of the ACCJC.
-In a letter to other Community College Chancellors
+In a letter to other Community College Chancellors he wrote:

 “[T]he benefits of accreditation and of a regional accrediting agency are not in question.
 The issue is ACCJC’s inconsistent application of its own standards; its punitive focus on compliance – irrespective of relevance; its imposition of numerous sanctions; its preferential treatment of its own Commissioners; and its indifference to the application of reasonable due process.